Political corruption: Definition

 Corruption is a difficult concept to define.
 A proper definition of corruption requires a multi-dimensional approach.
 Machiavelli popularized the oldest dimension of corruption as the decline of virtue among political officials and the citizenry.
 The psychologist Horst-Eberhard Richter's modernized version defines corruption as the undermining of political values.
 Corruption as the decline of virtue has been criticized as too broad and far too subjective to be universalized.
 The second dimension of corruption is corruption as deviant behavior.
-Sociologist Christian Höffling and Economist J.J.
-Sentuira both characterized corruption as social illness; the latter defined corruption as the misuse of public power for one’s profit.
+Sociologist Christian Höffling and economist J. J. Sentuira both characterized corruption as social illness; the latter defined corruption as the misuse of public power for one's profit.
 The third dimension is the quid pro quo.
-Corruption always is an exchange between two or more persons/parties where the persons/parties possess economic goods, and the other person/parties possess a transferred power to be used, according to fixed rules and norms, toward a common good.
+Corruption must always be an exchange between two or more persons/parties where one person/party possesses economic goods, and the other persons/parties possess a transferred power to be used, according to fixed rules and norms, toward a common good.
 Fourth, there are also different levels of societal perception of corruption.
 Heidenheimer divides corruption into three categories.
 The first category is called white corruption; this level of corruption is mostly viewed with tolerance and may even be lawful and legitimate; typically based on family ties and patron-client systems.
-The type of corruption often occurring in constitutional states or state transitioning to a more democratic society is called grey corruption is considered reprehensible according to a society’s moral norms, but the persons involved are still mostly lacking any sense of doing something wrong.
-The third category, black corruption is so severe that it violates a society’s norms and laws.
-The final dimension is called “shadow politics;” this is part of the informal political process that goes beyond legitimate informal political agreements to behavior that is purposefully concealed.
+The type of corruption often occurring in constitutional states or state transitioning to a more democratic society is called grey corruption is considered reprehensible according to a society's moral norms, but the persons involved are still mostly lacking any sense of doing something wrong.
+The third category, black corruption is so severe that it violates a society's norms and laws.
+The final dimension is called "shadow politics"; this is part of the informal political process that goes beyond legitimate informal political agreements to behavior that is purposefully concealed.